APPLICATION DESIGN - PROJECT 1: MOBILE APPLICATION PROPOSAL

 2. Usability - Easy to use

-3. Desireability -Visual appearance, feel
+3. Desirability -Visual appearance, feel

 4. Brand experience - Impressions